revoltchat/android/README.md

     - For some Material components, the View-based [Material Components Android](https://github.com/material-components/material-components-android) (MDC-Android) library is used.
-    - Additionally, some high-complexity non-Compose UI is built in [Litho](https://fblitho.com/).
 - [Ktor](https://ktor.io/)
 - [Dagger](https://dagger.dev/) with [Hilt](https://dagger.dev/hilt/)